ghiscoding/slickgrid-universal/README.md

 | [@slickgrid-universal/vanilla-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle) | [![npm](https://img.shields.io/npm/v/@slickgrid-universal/vanilla-bundle.svg?color=forest)](https://www.npmjs.com/package/@slickgrid-universal/vanilla-bundle) | Vanilla TypeScript/ES6 implementation | [changelog](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/vanilla-bundle/CHANGELOG.md)

 ## Installation
-To get going with this monorepo, you will need to clone the repo and then follow the steps below
+To get going and do development with this monorepo, you will need to clone the repo and then follow the steps below

 1. Install npm packages with Yarn classic (`1.x` version) since this lib uses Yarn Workspaces and so you need to use Yarn to install all packages
 ```bash